cody-thornton/sb-trees/README.md

 ## How to Set Up This Project

-This project should work identically to the homeworks.
-First, download the RedBlackTree.zip file uploaded to Moodle.
-Opening this file should decompress its contents into the Folder/File RedBlackTree.
-Open this folder using Visual Studio Code.
+Open this project using Visual Studio Code.
 Open an Integrated Terminal via the build folder.
 Press CTRL+SHIFT+B to compile the code.
 The build folder should now contain the program's executables.
 Enter the command ./run_tests to verify that all tests pass.
 Enter ./run_app for a demonstration of Red-Black Tree's efficiency compared to Binary Search Trees.
 Source code can be reviewed in the main.cpp, RBTree.h, RBTree.cpp, and test_RBTree.cpp files.